Advances in Remote Sensing

 Finally, Target path visibility constraint assumes that, if the crossing time is larger than n time slots, then the path followed by the tracked target includes more than n detected positions.
 This assumption guarantees that, if the time passed by a target to cross the area monitored by a sensor s is longer than a time slot, then the sensor will detect the target more than once.
 More generally, if the target spends more than m slots to cross the area controlled by s, then it will be detected at least m times.

 The following result shows that the tracking continuity property can be achieved when the target mobility and sensing range cope with the strip width, the place of the surveillance line, and the time slot duration.
-The result involves a discussion on the angle of the wake up zone and the distance, where is a quantity commensurate with the speed of target.
+The result involves a discussion on the angle

 Proposition 1 (tracking continuity).
-Assume a target is crossing the border strip with a speed measured in meters per time slot.
-The continuity of target tracking can be guaranteed using the -wakeup process provided that the following statements hold:
+Assume a target is crossing the border strip with a speed

-・ the deployment density is higher than.
+・ the deployment density is higher than

 Proof.

 Since an active sensor senses once in a time slot, the target speed should not exceed 2w.
-Therefore, should be selected so that.
+Therefore,

 Figure 2.
 Thick active line.